1

 7 in 10

-are considered low risk based on traditional risk assessment
+people with a heart attack are considered low risk based on traditional risk assessment

 European Heart Journal; October 2024